Extreme sports tend to draw people in for the adrenaline rush and action.

 Big Wave Surfing World Record

-Tallest wave ever surfed – 78-foot tall wave in Portugal was surfed by Garrett McNamara in 2011.
+The tallest wave ever surfed – the 78-foot tall wave in Portugal was surfed by Garrett McNamara in 2011.

 The simplicity of street luge could be what draws so many people in – is it enough to peak your interest?